 I actually came upon this career by happenstance.
 At the time, I was very unhappy with my job and the industry that I was in.
 There was an opening at a local law firm for an administrative/secretarial position.
 I jumped at the chance to get my foot in the door and see where it took me.
 Shortly after getting hired, my employer approached me about training in-house with them to become a paralegal.
 Eight years later, I’ve worked my way up to a senior litigation paralegal.
 Leaving my old industry and taking a chance for something completely new has been one of the best, most fruitful decisions I’ve ever made.

 A lot of people actually don’t know what a paralegal does and often ask me what exactly I do.
 There are different areas of the legal field and some of these areas may not involve litigation — like medical malpractice and criminal law versus trust and estates or corporate law.
 Typically, attorneys and paralegals become specialized in one of these fields.
 My area of expertise is lawsuits concerning medical malpractice.
-When people ask me what I do, I often compare the paralegal/attorney relationship to that of a nurse/doctor.
+When people ask me what I do, I often compare the paralegal vs. lawyer relationship to that of a nurse vs. doctor.
 As the prefix “para” suggests, paralegals work in tandem with attorneys – assisting them in many aspects of a case whether it be scheduling meetings, organizing documents, investigating the facts of a case, drafting legal correspondence or assisting with trial preparation.

 What do you like most about your job?